 A: If you have mailed the materials before June 1, 2004, your information circular must include the information prescribed in the old form of information circular.
-Some jurisdictions, such as Alberta and British Columbia, have issued or will issue blanket orders that permit issuers to use the new form of information circular (Form 51-102F5) between March 30 and June 1, 2004.
+Some jurisdictions, such as Alberta and British Columbia, have issued blanket orders that permit issuers to use the new form of information circular (Form 51-102F5) between March 30 and June 1, 2004.
+[Amended April 23, 2004]